mikker/Poof/README.md

 # Poof

-Poof is a macOS-native text snippet expander menubar app.
+Poof is a macOS text snippet expander.

-## Current v1 behavior

-- Menubar-only app (`LSUIElement`-style behavior via accessory activation policy)
 - Global snippet expansion via typed triggers
-- Trigger mode is user-selectable:
+- Two modes:
   - Delimiter mode: expand after trigger + delimiter
   - Immediate mode: expand as soon as trigger is fully typed
-- Optional launch-at-login toggle in Settings
-- TOML-driven config from a user-selectable directory
+- TOML-driven config from a user-selectable directory (keep in your dotfiles)
-- Multiple config files are loaded recursively from that directory (`**/*.toml`)

-## Config directory

-Default:

-`~/Library/Application Support/Poof`

-On first launch, Poof creates:

-- `snippets/default.toml`

-You can change the config directory from `Settings…`.

-## TOML format
+## TOML config format

 Use `[[snippets]]` entries in any `.toml` file: